aspauldingcode/JBudget/PLAN.md

   - GUI: none
   - Data: final artifacts
   - Deliverable: Versioned release and portfolio.
+  - Micro-Exercises:
+    - Draft `ReleaseNotes` with highlights and known limitations.
+    - Tag the release and run packaging; confirm the runnable JAR.
+    - Attach a screenshot/GIF of the UI (if applicable) to the release.

 ## Working Notes
 - Keep `Main.java` runnable; use it to manually test weekly increments.